CodingCellist/codingcellist.github.io/content/en/post/media-i-enjoyed-2023/index.md

     reaching for it whenever I want something nice, uplifting, and relaxing, whilst still being post-rock (so not too relaxing, I guess ^^).
-There is one track with vocals, which some post-rock fans will like and some won't; I quite like it, and the album in general.
+There is one track with vocals, which some post-rock fans will like and some won't; I quite like both that track, and the album in general.

 ### Drif (Heilung)